jkrumow/ActorKit/README.md

 @end
 ```
+**Attention:** Cocoa is not a framework which employs exceptions as a legitimate means to communicate errors.
+There are a lot of layers which prevent exceptions to bubble up the stack until they can be handled by the supervisor (GCD etc.).
+So be prepared for exceptions which still can crash the application.

 **Warning:** Scheduling your own operations on the actor queue directly is strongly discouraged since the supervision can not guarantee that this operations can be executed properly by the new actor instance.